Government Canyon State Natural Area, San Antonio

 Dinosaur Tracks

 Dinosaurs once roamed this area over 100 million years ago.
-Back then, this area was actually the coastline of the Gulf of Mexico.
+Back then, this area was the Gulf Coast.
 Several hundred dinosaur tracks (some complete and some partial) have been identified here.
 It is believed that seven individual dinosaurs made the tracks.

-The tracks are from theropods (meat-eating upright dinosaurs walking on two legs) and sauropods (plant-eating dinosaurs walking on four legs).
+The tracks are from theropods (meat-eating, two-legged, upright dinosaurs) and sauropods (plant-eating, four-legged dinosaurs).
 Specifically, the tracks are believed to be from Acrocanthosaurus and Sauroposeidon dinosaurs, respectively.
-Hikers are not allowed to walk on the dinosaur tracks, but it is easy to see them from just beyond the roped-off area and from an elevated vantage point on Outlook Trail.
+Hikers are not allowed to walk on the dinosaur tracks, but they are easy to see from just beyond the roped-off area and from an elevated vantage point on Outlook Trail.

 Government Canyon State Natural Area has partnered with the Witte Museum (in San Antonio) and local universities to research, record, and protect the dinosaur tracks.
 After a hike to see the dinosaur tracks here, consider visiting the Witte Museum, where there is much to learn about the dinosaurs.